 - In a small bowl combine the miso, almond butter, rice vinegar, and maple syrup.
 Whisk until the miso and nut butter are dissolved.

 - Use a spoon to gently scrape and peel the ginger.
-Zest the ginger with a microplane and add it to the bowl (about 1 tsp).
-Peel and zest the garlic, and mix into the sauce.
+Grate the ginger with a microplane and add it to the bowl (about 1 tsp).
+Peel and grate the garlic, and mix into the sauce.

 - Whisk in a tablespoon of water and taste for seasoning.
 Add black pepper, soy sauce, and toasted sesame oil, if using, and taste again.
 For a thinner, pourable sauce and dressing, add another 1 to 2 tablespoons water.